JohnWat92/Pong-Wars/README.md

 # Side Pong

 **What I Learned**
-In this game, I learned how helpful constructors are when instantiating new objects.
-I also strengthened my understanding of using "this" to dynamically use values throughout my code for easier use.
+ * In this game, I learned how helpful constructors are when instantiating new objects
+ * I've strengthened my understanding of using "this" to dynamically use values for modularity
+ * I learned how to use key codes and eventlisteners so the user may trigger certain actions
+ * Exporting and importing partials is a very clean way to implement codes
+ * Learned how to render and add attributes to SVGs

 **Technologies Used**
+* Babel
+* ES2015
+* Webpacks
+* SVGs
+* GitHub

+**Player 1 Controls**
+* w: up
+* s: down
+* a: left
+* d: right
-**Player 2:**
+**Player 2 Controls**
-* ▲ : up
+* ▲: up
 * ▼: down
+* ◀: left
+* ▶: right